New Zealand's hottest temperature of the 2019/20 summer season recorded today in Gisborne

 The warmest temperature of the 2019/20 summer has been recorded today, with Gisborne recording a whopping 38.2 degrees.

-It's the hottest the East Coast city has been since 1940 and is the country's fifth warmest January temperature ever, according to Niwa.
+It's the hottest the east coast town has been since 1940 and is the country's fifth warmest January temperature ever, according to Niwa.

 And it was scorching across the North Island's east coast, with Whangārei, Tauranga, Napier and Masterton all reaching the high 20s to low 30s.